awwad/uptane/README.md

 ```

 After that, proceed to the following Windows to prepare clients.
-Once those are ready, you can perform a variety of modifications / attacks.
+Once those are ready, you can perform a variety of modifications and attacks.
 Various manipulations can be made here to the Director's interface.
 Examples
 will be discussed below in the [Delivering an Update](#delivering-an-update)
 and [Blocking Attacks](#blocking-attacks) sections.

+To end HTTP hosting of the image and director repositories, kill_server()
+should be called, otherwise you'll have a zombie Python process.
-After the demo, to end HTTP hosting (but not XMLRPC serving, which requires
+Killing the HTTP server does not terminate the XMLRPC server, which requires
-exiting the shell), do this (or else you'll have a zombie Python process to kill)
+exiting the shell.

 ```python
 >>> dd.kill_server()
 ```